na-na-hi/renget/archive/chrprompt2.md

 Q2: Is there any reason you don't shower?  ...If not, please take a shower...
 Q3: Being janitor at Clover Guild must be tough.
 Who do you think leaves most of the messes?
 Q4: It's strange to see a living bag of trash as a janitor.
 Do you ever feel like you just make things messier when you try cleaning up, or have you gotten good at your job?
+Q5: How many Hot Pockets do you get paid in a week?

 ###Maddi
 Q1: Have you talked to other small members of the guild yet?
 Q2: What, if anything, is your relationship with Rasmus?
 Q3: You are very small.
 Is it hard to work as a janitor and clean up messes?
+Q4: Do you feel nervous around bigger Pokemon?

 ###Apple
 Q1: Do you offer accordion lessons?